ImpactFivem/root-access/README.md

 * `neofetch` - Display (fake) system specifications with ASCII art.
 * `hack` - Attempt to bypass the main firewall (not recommended for beginners).
 * `matrix` - Glitch the system and see the truth behind the code.
+* `clear` - Wipes the terminal screen and resets the session logs.
 * `status` - Check simulated uptime and network diagnostics.
 * `sudo` - For those who want to push their luck (warning: incidents will be "reported").